ysndr/MSc-Thesis/chapter/related-work.md

 Similarly, in [@Specification-Language-Server-Protocol,@decoupling-core-analysis-support] the authors describe a method to develop language agnostic LSP extensions.
 In their work they defined a language server protocol for specification languages (SLSP) which builds on top of the existing LSP, but adds several additional commands.
-The commands are grouped by their use case in the domain of specification languages and handles by separate modules of the client extension implementing support for the SLSP.
+The commands are grouped by their use case in the domain of specification languages and handled by separate modules of the client extension implementing support for the SLSP.
 Following the LSP example and defining commands language agnostic instead of tied to a specific language, allows to maintain the initial purpose of the LSP.
 Since the extensions can be incorporated by specific implementations of language servers in the same domain, a single client implementation serves multiple languages.
 The authors point out that while their approach specializes in specification languages, the idea can be transferred to other areas.